Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 ## Primary Mapping Styles

 These are the mappings all other mappings are based off.
-This applies to both forward and inverse mappings unless explicitly stated otherwise.
+This applies to both forward and inverse mappings, unless explicitly stated otherwise.

 ### [FG-Squircular Mapping:](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/fg_squircular_mapping.md)

 - When moving straight outwards from the center, the input will always stay straight.

-- Movement around the center of the area will feel almost the same as a rectangular area and more distorted towards the edges.
+- Movement around the center of the area will feel almost the same as a rectangular area, and more distorted towards the edges.

 - Secondary mapping types allow for lots of customizability in how the distortion is handled.
 Different parts of areas can have more or less distortion depending on the mapping.

 ### [Elliptical Grid Mapping:](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/elliptical_grid_mapping.md)

-- When moving straight outwards from the center, the input will curve towards the corner to corner diagonals or the axes depending on whether the mapping is forward or inverse respectively.
+- When moving straight outwards from the center, the input will curve towards the corner-to-corner diagonals or the axes depending on whether the mapping is forward or inverse, respectively.

-- Movement around the center of the area will feel almost the same as a rectangular area and more distorted towards the edges.
+- Movement around the center of the area will feel almost the same as a rectangular area, and more distorted towards the edges.

 - Secondary mapping types have the option to add more distortion towards the corners or distribute distortion axially.
 Axial distribution of the distortion stretches either the X or Y axis (Horizontal or Vertical) more than the other axis.